AniList/submission-manual/docs/criteria.md

 :::

 ::: warning
-Tokuten \(bonus booklets and such\) will not be added to the database.
+Tokuten \(bonus booklets and such\) will not be added to the database, however, an exception is made for manga.
 :::

 Web novels from Japanese self-publishing websites such as [Syosetu](http://syosetu.com) are _**not**_ allowed.